Dutch Logic PhD Day 2022

 Date and location: July 1st, 2022, Utrecht University (room 021, Janskerkhof 2-3, Utrecht).

-Program: for an up-to-date version of the program and the abstracts, see here.
+Program: for the program and the abstracts, see here.

 To accommodate for all submitted talks, long talks are 30 minutes including questions and short talks are 20 minutes including questions.

 09:10 – 09:15 Welcome (Robin)

 09:15 – 10:00 Maria Aloni: From truthmakers to information states: disjunction and negation in BSML

 10:30 – 11:00 Andrea De Domenico: Algorithmic correspondence and analytic rules for (D)LE logics

 11:00 – 11:30 Takahiro Yamada: A formalisation of Wright's strict finitistic logic: the propositional case